 Getting a Medical Marijuana Card in Las Vegas

-After a patient receives their recommendation from a doctor, they will need to apply for enrollment in the Nevada Marijuana Card Registry Program.
+After a medical consumers receives their recommendation from a doctor, they will need to apply for enrollment in the Nevada Marijuana Card Registry Program.
 The new cost is $50 (down from $75), and the Department of Human Health and Services will notify the applicant that they are approved for the registry by mail.
 You will need a state ID, your doctor’s recommendation, and proof of residency.